What is an Add-Back? Understanding Adjusted EBITDA

 How can one support considering an expense as an add-back?

-- Identify and show the actual amount on the tax return or financial statement source document.
+Be able to identify and show the actual amount on the tax return or financial statement source document.

 M&A Advisory Firms and Private Equity